Showing posts with label Arlene Phillips. Show all posts

 just how "not gay" Can't Stop the Music is.

-In trying to be the all-things-to-all-people crowd-pleaser its sizable budget demanded, Can’t Stop the Music wound up not being much of anything to anybody.
+In trying to be the all-things-to-all-people crowd-pleaser that its sizable budget demanded, Can’t Stop the Music wound up not being much of anything to anybody.

 Seventies bisexual porn "star" George Payne jogs by (twice!) in the